duhnnie/Muxie-Desktop-Releases/IPOD_SUPPORT.md

 Muxie is capable of scrobbling from iPod devices.
 The currently supported models are:

-- [iPod classic (Late 2019)](https://support.apple.com/en-us/103823#ipod) with software updated to 2.0.4 Mac.
+- [iPod classic (Late 2019)](https://support.apple.com/en-us/103823#ipod) with software updated to 2.0.4 Mac formatted.
 The iPod Classic Late 2019 is, according [Wikipedia](https://en.wikipedia.org/wiki/IPod_Classic#Models), 6th generation, and according many users, 7th generation.

-- **iPod (5th generation)** also known as iPod with video or Fifth Generation iPod
+- **iPod (5th generation)** also known as iPod with video or Fifth Generation iPod.
+Firmware 1.3 (6.3), Mac formatted.

 Currently, support is limited to these particular models.
+If your iPod model is supported and is not listed above please let us know.

-While we support the mentioned model, there are still some little known issues, [check them out](https://github.com/duhnnie/Muxie-Desktop-Releases/blob/main/KNOWN_ISSUES.md).
+While we support the mentioned models, there are still some little known issues, [check them out](https://github.com/duhnnie/Muxie-Desktop-Releases/blob/main/KNOWN_ISSUES.md).

 We are exploring the possibility of supporting additional iPod models in future updates. **This excludes any model of iPod Touch**.